College access and readiness supports

 SAT and ACT participation and performance: Percentage of grade 11–12 students who earn a “college-ready” score, based on the benchmarks set by the SAT and ACT.

-- Address financial barriers: While college access programs can address a range of structural barriers, financial concerns are often at the forefront of a student and family’s decision-making process.
-Programs should consider addressing financial barriers from all angles, including direct funding, financial counseling, and informational resources that explain costs in clear terms.
-Impactful evidence-based programs help families chart a path to affording college.
-Frequent communication of upcoming deadlines and requirements is essential.
+Address financial barriers: With financial concerns at the forefront of student and family decision-making about college, it is important that they consider different financial solutions, including scholarships and direct funding, and have access to financial counseling and informational resources that explain expenses in clear terms.
+Programs should help families chart a path to affording college and effectively communicate information about paperwork, upcoming deadlines, and requirements for receiving financial assistance.

-- Remove administrative barriers: In addition to affordability, college access is often hindered by significant administrative barriers, such as enrolling for entrance exams, completing applications, securing recommendations, and planning for the transition from high school to college (i.e. transportation and moving).
-To increase access to college enrollment and graduation, programs should develop clear strategies to address these types of common logistical hurdles.
+Overcome administrative hurdles: In addition to affordability, college access is often hindered by significant administrative obstacles such as preparing for and taking standardized entrance exams, completing applications, securing recommendations, and planning for the transition from high school to college, including an adjustment to living on a campus versus at home.
+Programs are designed to develop clear and consistent strategies to address common barriers to entry and success.

-- Start early: College access supports are most effective when they are introduced to students and their families years before college enrollment; many programs launch as soon as a student begins high school.
-Other programs, like early college and dual enrollment, enable students to access college and increase persistence years before graduation.
+Engage early: College access supports are most effective when they are introduced to students and their families years before college enrollment; many programs launch as soon as a student begins high school.
 Doing so allows families to better develop financial plans, lets students shape their high school experiences to support their postsecondary goals, and helps schools set expectations for college enrollment and graduation.

-- Cultivate partnerships: Build sustainable, long-term partnerships with individual coaches, schools, and community-based organizations to identify and recruit students who face significant barriers to college entry, such as low-income or first-generation students.
-Such partners may also be able to better inform strategies and tactics used by coaches, such as priorities for individual sessions or recruiting tactics.
+Cultivate partnerships: Building partnerships with individual coaches and mentors, schools, and community-based organizations helps identify and recruit students who face significant barriers to college entry.
+These partnerships can also inform strategies and tactics used by coaches, such as priorities for individual sessions or recruiting tactics.
+The partnership also might create a relationship for the student and the school with a 4 year university, to help acquaint the student with academic life and culture.

 Resources